What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026? I trawled the annual night market, and here are my recommendations.

 Carry a reusable tote bag: Down with single-use plastics!

-Stock up on tissue and wet tissue: It gets messy, so come prepared.
-Otherwise, take note of the nearest toilets or wash basins if you’re dining within the bazaar.
+Stock up on wet and dry tissues: It gets messy, so come prepared.
+Otherwise, take note of the nearest toilets if you’re dining within the bazaar.

 Skip the communal dining area: Tables fill up fast, and you could be waiting a while.
 Head to the nearby residential blocks instead, where you’ll find stone benches and tables that are perfect for a quieter, more relaxed feast.